1. Examining Satellite Images

 Historical Imagery

-Another very helpful feature in google earth is the ability to view historical scenes, this provides an easy way to look at changes over time on the landscape, this can be done with the clock button.
+Another very helpful feature in Google Earth is the ability to view historical scenes.
+This provides an easy way to look at changes over time on the landscape.
+This can be done with the clock button.

 Take a look at your favorite vacation spot, and see how the landscape has changed over the years.